The completely correct guide to traveling like a dad

 You’re not leaving before you check your oil, and you better not let the gas get below a quarter tank.

 Stopping?
 No. Okay, maybe.
 Dads are efficient.
 There are no superfluous stops.
+Why do you think they brought a cooler?
 Stops will be made when absolutely essential.

 [Here’s what experts want you to know before taking a road trip during the pandemic]